Drosophilidae: Mutualism

 There is evidence to support that pathogens living within certain flies are beneficial to the behavior and survival of the host.
 One such example of this is in the fly Scaptomyza flava, which carries the pathogen Pseudomonas syringae in exchange for the pathogen damaging the anti-herbivore defenses of plants in the family Brassicaceae, which are the main food source for the fly.

-Phylogeny
+Taxonomy

 The family contains more than 4,000 species classified under 75 genera.
 Recently, a comprehensive phylogenetic classification of the genera based on both molecular and morphological characters has been published.